-To mark the 150th anniversary year of this Lake District icon, who was born on 28 July 1866, here are 150 fabulous facts celebrating the life, literature and legacy of author, artist and agriculturalist Beatrix Potter.
+2016 was the 150th anniversary of this Lake District icon – to mark the occasion we put together 150 fabulous facts celebrating the life, literature and legacy of author, artist and agriculturalist Beatrix Potter.

 Lakes Culture celebrates the life, literature and legacy of Beatrix Potter with 150 fabulous facts about this this Lake District icon